mmistakes/minimal-mistakes/_posts/2019/2019-06-27-PowerShell-GetHelp.md

 ---
 layout: single
-title: Get-Help is a friend
-subtitle : Yeah seriously its your friend..!!
+title: Get-Help is your friend subtitle : Yeah seriously its your friend..!!
 tags: [Powershell,Basic]
 published: true